 Did you know more than 200,000 dogs and cats have a pet poison-related emergency each year?
 That’s enough to give everyone “paws.”
 But what’s just as alarming is that many of these issues relate to things many people have in and around their homes.

-In recognition of Poison Prevention Week 2021 – and with many new pet parents who adopted dogs or cats during the pandemic – it’s a good time to review potential hazards so you know how to keep your best friend safe.
+Whether it’s Poison Prevention Week — or any week! — it’s always a good time to review potential hazards so you know how to keep your best friend safe.

 Here are eight potential issues to consider …